orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Strategy.md

 - [`javax.servlet.http.HttpServlet`](http://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServlet.html): `service()` method, plus all of the `doXXX()` methods that accept `HttpServletRequest` and `HttpServletResponse` objects as arguments.
 - [`javax.servlet.Filter#doFilter()`](http://docs.oracle.com/javaee/7/api/javax/servlet/Filter.html#doFilter-javax.servlet.ServletRequest-javax.servlet.ServletResponse-javax.servlet.FilterChain-)
 ---
-n this example, the Strategy pattern is used to implement the various payment methods in an e-commerce application.
+In this example, the Strategy pattern is used to implement the various payment methods in an e-commerce application.
 After selecting a product to purchase, a customer picks a payment method: either Paypal or credit card.

 Concrete strategies not only perform the actual payment but also alter the behavior of the checkout form, providing appropriate fields to record payment details.
 ##### strategies/PayStrategy.java (Common Interface of Payment Methods)